 Supervisor: Professor Matthias Landgraf

 Critical periods are important phases of brain development, during which plasticity is elevated to enable network tuning toward optimal, stable operation.
-The downside is that these highly plastic phases are also vulnerable to disturbances, which can result in lasting mis-adjustment.
-In human, several psychiatric conditions are now thought to result from sub-optimal critical period experiences (e.g. during adolescence).
+The flip side is a concomitant vulnerability to disturbances, which can result in lasting maladjustment.
+In humans, forms of epilepsy and several psychiatric conditions are now thought to result from sub-optimal critical period experiences (e.g. during adolescence).
+The underlying mechanisms have largely remained elusive.
+Taking advantage of the relative simplicity of the fruit fly (Drosophila) as an experimental model, we recently identified the conserved mitochondrial-nuclear retrograde signalling pathway (mitochondrial reactive oxygen species activating Hypoxia-inducible factor-1alpha) as the primary signal for critical period plasticity.

-We now need to investigate the processes that generate epigenetic signatures during critical periods of development.
-To this end, we have already identified candidate epigenetic modifiers and we think are involved.
-We have developed novel genetic tools to carry out targeted Chromatin-DamID-seq, so we can study the role of these modifiers.
+Now we need to understand how a transient burst of this signal is converted into lasting change, e.g. of neuronal properties and therefore network output/behaviour.
+Using a targeted genetic screen, we have identified specific epigenetic modifiers that are required for long-term critical period-plasticity outcomes.
+The aim of this project is to investigate the processes that generate epigenetic signatures during critical periods of development.
+To this end, we have developed novel genetic tools for targeted Chromatin-DamID-seq, so we can study the role of these modifiers.

 Type of work